processing/processing-pi-website/content/tutorial/project-synth/index.md

 Processing's built in [Hardware I/O Library](https://pi.processing.org/reference/) (`processing.io.*`) can work with any of the GPIO pins to read signals or output signals on those pins.

-Before using the GPIO pins in your sketch, you must determine whether the pin will be used as an input or as an output and if it is an input, configure the pin by using Hardware I/O library's `GPIO.pinMode` function ([reference](https://processing.org/reference/libraries/io/GPIO_pinMode_.html)).
+Before using the GPIO pins in your sketch, you must determine whether the pin will be used as an input (e.g. reading button state) or as an output (e.g. turning on an LED) and configure the pin by using Hardware I/O library's `GPIO.pinMode` function ([reference](https://processing.org/reference/libraries/io/GPIO_pinMode_.html)).
 When the pin is set as an input, there are three different options for it's `pinMode` to choose from:

 - INPUT
 - INPUT_PULLDOWN